 If you have any questions or concerns about accessing your bonus, we encourage you to reach out to the sportsbook’s customer service.
 Many offer live chat while some will only field questions via email or an online form.

 Sometimes the bonuses might take 24-72 hours to process.
 Other times, perhaps they just missed it.
-All Michigan sportsbooks much be licensed and regulated, which means the Michigan Gaming Control Board will hold them accountable to honor offers.
+All Michigan sportsbooks must be licensed and regulated, which means the Michigan Gaming Control Board will hold them accountable to honor offers.
 If you think a sportsbooks has made a mistake, begin with a question to customer service and if necessary, escalate from there.

 Check out our separate sportsbook reviews on each individual sportsbook for a bit about their contact information and customer service department’s reputation.